 Signs your organization needs a contingency plan

-Many organizations do not recognize their vulnerabilities until a crisis exposes structural weaknesses that were never properly assessed.
+Many organizations do not recognize their vulnerabilities until a crisis exposes structural weaknesses that were never assessed.
 Common warning signs include:

 - Critical dependence on a single supplier or infrastructure provider.